Planting Instructions

 Willows are a full-to-mostly-full-sun species.
 They will tolerate partial shade but prefer full sun to reach their potential.
 We have never used fertilizers at the nursery, though adding organic matter to your planting area will always benefit your soil.
 The key is to retain as much moisture as you can around your new plantings.
 New willow roots are extremely delicate and dry out very easily.
 Keeping your soil damp is vital!

 Competition in your new planting area will be fierce.
-Use 6 mil plastic or landscaping fabric to keep weed growth down.
-If you use mulch do NOT allow it to come in contact with your cuttings.
-Dyes used in mulch can damage the cutting in addition to trapping heat, which cooks your cuttings!
+Use 6 mil plastic, straw, or landscaping fabric to keep weed growth down.
+Do NOT use mulch (dyed especially) as it can trap heat, which will cook your plantings!

 Caution